Drawing the Line: A Fictional Reflection on the Problem of Suffering

 Easter Thoughts – “Alleluia, amen.”

 Seeing post after post on personal blogs and Facebook has made me want to write something… something to try to communicate what Easter is to me.
 But as I’ve thought of what to write, the task seems impossible.
-How can I fully communicate to someone else, some who hasn’t lived through the experiences that taught me what I believe about God, the majesty and wonder and awe that I feel on the day that commemorates Christ rising from the dead?
+How can I fully communicate to someone else, who hasn’t lived through the experiences that taught me what I believe about God, the majesty and wonder and awe that I feel on the day that commemorates Christ rising from the dead?

 There are too many personal experiences, too many verses of scripture, too many pieces of art, and too many feelings for these pixels to capture.
 In spite of that inadequacy, I do want to communicate in part what can’t be said in whole.